-SemStream owns 12 NGL terminals and leases one NGL terminal.
-The terminals are located in Arizona, Arkansas, Indiana, Minnesota, Missouri, Montana, Washington and Wisconsin.
+SemStream owns eleven NGL terminals and leases one NGL terminal.
+The terminals are located in Arkansas, Indiana, Minnesota, Missouri, Montana, Washington and Wisconsin.
 These terminals have an aggregate throughput capacity of over 325 million gallons of propane and normal butane per year.
+We also have one NGL terminal under construction in Arizona which is scheduled for completion in the third quarter of 2010.
 We also market out of several other third party owned facilities in strategic locations throughout North America.
 In support of the terminal operations and marketing business, SemStream has access to approximately 4.4 million barrels of storage for NGL products, some owned and some held through lease arrangements; 15 miles of underground pipeline that connect various terminals to supply sources; and a rail fleet of approximately 350 leased and 12 owned railcars.

 SemStream Arizona is engaged in retail sales and downstream distribution of propane.
-It includes a regulated underground utility business and a nonregulated propane bulk business, serving approximately 12,000 residential customers in Arizona.
+It includes a regulated underground utility business and a non-regulated propane bulk business, serving approximately 12,000 residential customers in Arizona.
 The regulated business serves approximately 10,000 customers through two regulated utilities operating underground vapor systems in and around Payson and Page, Arizona.
 The non-regulated operations include the retail distribution of bulk propane to approximately 2,000 customers in these same Arizona communities and in certain Utah/Arizona border communities.
 SemStream Arizona's assets include over 200 miles of underground pipelines, propane storage and other equipment.